yurimann/bad-boss-database-migrations-assignment/README.md

 ![Scrooge](bosses/scrooge.jpg)

-## No More Quantity Needed for Parts
+## Quantity Should Track Portions of Parts

-The next day your boss storms in demanding to know why you're tracking the quantity for each part?
-That's another department's responsibility!
+The next day your boss storms in demanding to know why you're tracking the quantity as an integer?
+What if half a part is left?
 You sigh and agree to fix it.

-It's a particularly slow day at the office, and your friends have been raving about these `def up` and `def down` methods available to you in your migration files.

 ### Your Task

-1. Remove the `quantity` from the parts table.
-Instead of using the regular `def change` method in your migration, use `def up` and `def down`.
+1. Change the `quantity` column from an integer to decimal.
+Look up `reversible` in the rails migrations guide to ensure your migration rollbacks work properly.

 1. Check in on `schema.rb`, `rails db` and test rolling back and re-migrating.
 For future migrations, ensure you do this 'cycle' so you're aware of what's happening to your database and that your migrations run 'clean' (i.e. rolling back and re-migrating works fine).